Percy–Neville feud: York's protectorate

-The rebellion of the Duke of Exeter
+Rebellion of the Duke of Exeter

 During York's Protectorate, Somerset was imprisoned, and the Percys suffered greatly at the hands of the Nevilles.
 When the king recovered from his illness, York was relieved of power, and Somerset was released and was quick to ally himself with the Percys.

 Six months later, Henry VI, Somerset and the Percys (the Lancastrians) met the Duke of York and the Nevilles (the Yorkists) in the First Battle of St Albans, where the Duke of Somerset and the Earl of Northumberland were slain.

-The battle of Stamford Bridge
+Battle of Stamford Bridge

 Stamford Bridge, one of the earl of Salisbury's manors, was on the old Roman Road east of York.
 On 31 October 1454 (or, according to some accounts, 1 or 2 November) Egremont, and a short while later Richard Percy were captured by Sir Thomas Neville.
 Griffith's account describes there being hundreds killed and many wounded.
 It is likely that the Neville victory was made possible by the (to the Percys) treasonous flight of Peter Lound, the bailiff of their Pocklington manor, which was approximately two miles south of Stamford Bridge.
 The two Percy brothers were taken to Middleham Castle and then transferred to the duke of York's custody.